The Complexity of Pacing for Second-Price Auctions: Existence of Pacing Equilibria and Membership in PPAD

 \begin{lemma}[Correctness] The rounding algorithm takes $(\alpha^*,x^*)$, $\delta$ and $G$ as input and runs in polynomial time.
 Let $\alpha'$ be the tuple of multipliers returned by the rounding algorithm.
 Then $(\alpha',x^*)$ is a $\gamma$-\appe\ of $G$. \end{lemma}

-The rounding algorithm maintains an undirected graph $\G$ over vertices $[n]$ as buyers.
+The rounding algorithm maintains an undirected graph $\G$ over vertices $[n]$ as buyers. $\G$ starting out with an empty edge set and edges are added according to Algorithm~\ref{alg:rounding} to keep track of the rounding-updates performed on $\alpha$.
 We use $C_\G(i)$ to denote the connected component of $i$ in the graph $\G$.
 The algorithm also maintains an edge labeling $I(\cdot)$ that maps each edge of the graph $\G$ to a good $j\in [m]$ (which intuitively is the good that caused the creation of this edge).
 We remark that the labeling $I(\cdot)$ is only relevant for the analysis of the algorithm below.
 Now, we proceed to prove Lemma \ref{alg:correct}.